department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-11-Decision-Reviews/research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
 - Moderator: Skyler Schain
-- Research guide writing and task development (usually but not always same as moderator):	Skyler Schain
+- Research guide writing and task development (usually but not always same as moderator: Skyler Schain
-- Participant recruiting & screening:
+- Participant recruiting & screening: Perigean
 - Project point of contact:	Skyler Schain, Jacob Worrell
-- Participant(s) for pilot test:
+- Participant(s) for pilot test: Rocio de Santiago
 - Note-takers:
 - Observers: Jacob Worrell, Sarah Ortiz Shields, Sam Cormier, Jerek Shoemaker, Jared Cunha, Kevin Duensing, Josh Kim, Eva Floyd, Joe Sokohl